We would like to try to explain some of the complexities of music use and royalty free music. We’ve tried to make this as short as we could:

 As far as trade shows or sports events, here you would expect the venue/hall to already have a license from their country’s performance royalty organization, but you may want to check that.

-Wherever you look for “royalty-free music”, be it on the internet or in traditional production music libraries, most of the music you’ll find is in this category.
-The composers are not members of any mechanical rights society, but they are members of a performance rights society, and it would be fair to call their music “general royalty-free”.
+Wherever you look for “royalty free music”, be it on the internet or in traditional production music libraries, most of the music you’ll find is in this category.
+The composers are members of a performance rights society, but it is only in very exceptional circumstances that you would have to pay anything because of this, and thus, it would be fair to call their music “general royalty-free”.

 If you are going to need music that is entirely Non-PRO, you can choose to Search or Browse only Non-PRO music using our website.
-When you browse a music genre (by clicking on a genre in the list of music genres/styles on the right-hand side of our site), on top of the result list you can see an option to display “PRO and Non-PRO tracks” or “Non-PRO Tracks Only“.
-Click “Non-PRO tracks only” and your displayed track list will be updated to show only music that is “completely royalty-free”.
+When you browse a music genre (by clicking on a genre in the list of music genres/styles on the right-hand side of our site), on top of the result list you can see an option to display “PRO-tracks and Non-PRO tracks” or “Non PRO Tracks Only“.
+Click “Non PRO tracks only” and your displayed track list will be updated to show only music that is “completely royalty-free”.

-If you want to Search by keywords or track titles etc., and you want to display only Non-PRO music, then go to the Advanced Search page, and you’ll be able to see the “PRO and Non-PRO” or “Non-PRO tracks only” option there.
+If you want to Search by keywords or track titles etc., and you want to display only Non-PRO music, then go to the Advanced Search page, and you’ll be able to see the “PRO and Non-PRO” or “Non PRO tracks only” option there.